guesswho1234/Rex/README.md

 While initialized with the value 0, obviously, the `number of exercises` must be greater than 0 in order to be able to create an exam.
 To set a different number than 0, however, requires exercises to be marked as examinable.
 In other words, the maximum number of exercises in an exam is the number of exercises marked as examinable.

 When pressing the `Create exam` button the exam creation process starts.
 When this process ends, a popup will show and, given that no errors where encountered, offer to save the exam.
-When saving the exam, a *.zip archive will be downloaded.
+When saving the exam, a ZIP archive will be downloaded.
 In this archive you will find the following files:
-- One PDF file for each scrambling including the evaluation sheet with the institution title, and course text, the intro text, set number of blank pages, and any additionally added PDF pages
+- A PDF file for each scrambling including the evaluation sheet with the institution title, and course text, the intro text, set number of blank pages, and any additionally added PDF pages
-- One HTML file for each scrambling including the solutions and solution notes
+- A HTML file for each scrambling including the solutions and solution notes
-- One RDS file which is needed to evaluate the exam later
+- A RDS file which is needed to evaluate the exam later
 - All of the exercises used in the exam
-- One file names `input.txt` containing all the input values used for creating the exam
+- A TXT file `input.txt` containing all the input values used for creating the exam

 #### Evaluate exams